christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.51](/images/KanishkaI.jpg){:width="400px"}

 Fig. 1.51.
 Was the father of Tiberius Julius Sauromates II named Tiberius Julius Rhoemetalces also Kanishka I, also known as Kanishka the Great?
-(Kanishka = "Khan-Isha" (Scythian: "Khan-Lord")) was an emperor of the Kushan dynasty (modern day Afghanistan through India).
+(Kanishka = "Khan-Isha" (Kanishka = Khan Jesus (Khan = Scythian Kha'n (supreme ruler), from Ka-Sar (Dragon King), and Isha (ईश) = Sanskrit for "Lord, Ruler").
+In the Quran, Jesus is Isa.
+In Aramaic, Isho.
+So Khan-Isha = "Lord Jesus" – the exact functional equivalent of Iesus Christus) was an emperor of the Kushan dynasty (modern day Afghanistan through India).
 This would mean that the Flavians only seized the western administration and rewrote its history.
 The eastern administration (Kushan) continued the old system for centuries.
 Kanishka I was the leader of the "Yuezhi" ("Iudii"/"Jove") tribe.

 ![Fig.1.52](/images/TiberiusJuliusCotysII.jpg){:width="400px"}